dyeadal/scripts/README.md

-# scripts
+# Scripts

+---

-Variety of scripts
+Variety of Python and BASH scripts